leonardomagalhaes21/feup-CPD/assign2/README.md

 ### Authentication
 - `login <username> <password>` - Authenticate with the server
+- `/logout` - Log out current user and authenticate as a different user

 ### Room Management
 - `list` - List all available chat rooms